How many can you get right? A tricky 3-choice trivia quiz you'll want to tell someone about

 Silver and gold plating

-Olympic gold medals are not actually made of pure gold.
-According to the International Olympic Committee (IOC) regulations, a gold medal must be made of at least 92.5% silver and plated with a minimum of 6 grams of gold.
+Olympic gold medals are actually not made of solid gold.
+According to the regulations of the International Olympic Committee (IOC), a gold medal must be made of at least 92.5% silver and plated with at least 6 grams of gold on its surface.
 This standard has remained unchanged since the 1912 Stockholm Olympics.
 Therefore, a gold medal is essentially composed of silver with a gold plating.

 Why doesn’t kombu release umami (dashi) while it’s in the ocean?